siddhume/FindCapital/README.md

 ![image](https://user-images.githubusercontent.com/66041042/83098542-d559f080-a05f-11ea-8d32-d41671c97595.png)

-The UserInput.java file is the Application which prompts the user to enter either a code or Country name and returns the capital.
  Below is the screenshot of one workflow:

 ![image](https://user-images.githubusercontent.com/66041042/83098893-a4c68680-a060-11ea-9b4f-e4235cfc4e89.png)